Expansion of Same-sex marriage across the U.S.

 - 6 states where support for SSM was 40% or less.

-- 2 states (Alabama and Mississippi) where support for SSM was below 30%.
+- 2 states in the deep South (Alabama and Mississippi) where support for SSM was below 30%.
 2

-Although support for SSM is gradually increasing in every state, Silver predicts that by 2020, there will still be six states -- all from the deep South -- in which a ballot initiative on marriage equality would fail: South Carolina, Arkansas, Georgia, Louisiana, Alabama and Mississippi.
+Support for SSM is gradually increasing in every state.
+It is largely driven by an influx of young adults into the voting pool who heavily support marriage equality, and the outflux of seniors who have mainly opposed same-sex marriage.
+Silver predicted that by 2020, there will still be six states -- all from the deep South -- in which a ballot initiative on marriage equality would fail.
+They are: South Carolina, Arkansas, Georgia, Louisiana, Alabama and Mississippi.
 2 Silver predicts that in 2020, only 42.5% would favor SSM in Alabama, and 37.8% in Mississippi!

-anti-miscegenation laws in place when the U.S. Supreme Court ruled in the appropriately named Loving v.
-Virginia case that interracial marriage was to be available throughout the U.S.
+anti-miscegenation laws in place when the U.S. Supreme Court ruled that interracial marriage was to be made available throughout the entire U.S.

-2013-MAR: Prediction by Ned Flaherty of Marriage Equality, USA:
+2013-MAR: Prediction by Ned Flaherty of Marriage Equality, USA (With results described as of mid-2014):

 Ned Flaherty is the Project Manager of Marriage Equality, USA.
-He wrote an article in PolicyMic 3 in which he noted that the first group of 12 states to attain marriage equality took 22 years of advocacy -- from 1990 to 2012.
+He had an article published during 2013-MAR in PolicyMic 4 He noted that the first group of 12 states to attain marriage equality took 22 years of advocacy -- from 1990 to 2012.
+This was about one state every two years.
 In early 2013, he predicted that the next group of 12 states will take only two years: 2013 & 2014.
-He noted also that as of 2013-MAR, there were 42 active marriage equality lawsuits in state and federal courts across the U.S.
+This would average six states every year -- a 12 fold increase in the rate of change.
+He noted also that as of 2013-MAR, there were 42 active marriage equality lawsuits in state and federal courts across the U.S. By mid-2014, this number had grown to over 70.

 He not only predicted the 12 states that he believed would attain equality during 2013 & 2014, but also predicted the order: